Pricing Your Artwork Doesn’t Need to be Scary

 - Level One: You’re an art dabbler.
 You don’t really know your style yet, but love to create.
 Maybe you do this as a hobby and don’t really need to make sales.
 You don’t have a following yet and you will maybe try selling on Etsy or at a local flea market to see if people like your art as much as you do.

 - Level Two: You want to be a professional artist, but maybe just part time.
 Maybe you’re okay with just making enough to pay for art supplies.
 You’re likely selling to family and friends at the moment.
-You have developed your skills, have started to find your style, have made a couple of sales, and you just started to think about pushing to grow your online following.
+You have developed your skills, have started to find your style, have made sales, and are pushing to grow your online following.
 The world is your oyster!
 Chase those artsy dreams!

 - Level Four: You’ve made a lot of sales and your social media presence keeps growing.
-You are thinking about applying to more prestigious art fairs and get into a gallery for a solo show soon, if you haven’t already participated.
-You’ve developed your unique style and people have started to recognize your work upon first glance.
-Go you!
-You’re killing it!
+You apply to more prestigious art fairs and show at galleries.
+You’ve developed your unique style and people recognize your work upon first glance.

 Let’s Test It Out

-Figure out which price point you will use to price your most common pieces and enter the info below:
+Figure out which price per square inch you will use to price your most common pieces and enter it into the formula: Length X Width X Price per Square Inch

 Once you know what your average piece will cost, slide up and down the scale to price your most expensive pieces and your lowest discounted prices.